WHAT IS THE MEDIATOR’S ROLE?

 What is Mediation?

-This video discusses and defines Mediation: its purpose, benefits and its differences from litigation.
+This video explains what Mediation is, its purpose, benefits and its differences from litigation...

 How long does Mediation take?